antonylion/orbital_ei/README.md

 # Orbital_EI

-**Orbital_EI** is a RESTful API designed for searching and ordering satellite images.
-It enables users to interact with a database of satellite imagery seamlessly and efficiently.
+**Orbital_EI** is a fictional RESTful API designed for searching and ordering satellite images.
+It enables users to interact with a database of satellite imagery and create an order.

 ## Running the application with Docker